mazabdul7/AtTheEdge/README.md

 - dataYoupentSplit_Mixed.zip - Mixed training dataset (TrashNet + IBM)

 ## Scripts
 The final scripts developed for WasteNet can be found above.
 The training Jupyter notebook is also provided so that results can be reproduced.
 Each scripts description is given below.
+Some important tutorials to install libraries on the Jetson Nano can be found below too.
+- Setting up camera with Jetson: https://www.jetsonhacks.com/2019/04/02/jetson-nano-raspberry-pi-camera/
+- Setting up servomotors with Jetson: https://www.jetsonhacks.com/2019/07/22/jetson-nano-using-i2c/
+- Installing TensorFlow: https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html (Ensure 2.3.0 is installed not the latest!)

 ### Training.ipynb
 This is the training notebook run on Google Colab.
 This notebook is used to train, fine-tune and test the accuracy of models.
 It is commented and can be followed to reproduce the models.